 - Check out the James Hall Transport Museum and look out for the extremely rare collection of steam vehicles for free.

-- Go back in time with archeology and rock art at the Origins Centre at Wits for only R37 when you show your red bus ticket.
+- Go back in time with archaeology and rock art at the Origins Centre at Wits for only R37 when you show your red bus ticket.

-- Learn about South Africa’s history at the Apartheid museum for only R40 when you show your red bus ticket.
+- Learn about South Africa’s history at the Apartheid museum for only R65 when you show your red bus ticket.

-- Walk around Constitution Hill and take in the great art next to the justice court, visit jail cells that held South African heroes and see the old fort built by Paul Kruger for R50.
-They also have a great new restaurant because you’ll probably be hungry by now.
+- Walk around Constitution Hill and take in the great art next to the justice court, visit jail cells that held South African heroes and see the Old Fort built by Paul Kruger.
+The red bus ticket gets you a 25% discount.
+They also have a great new restaurant because as you’ll probably be hungry by now.

-If you want to splash out, go on a hair-raising ride at Gold Reef City for R175.
+If you want to splash out, go on a hair-raising ride at Gold Reef City for R190.

 2. Montecasino Bird Garden